-Preheat your oven to 350.
+1. Preheat your oven to 350.
 Arrange all your bones on a tray.
 It doesn’t matter if they’re frozen or thawed; I’ve done it both ways.
-Here are mine:

-Note the variety of bones on here.
+You want to have a variety of bones.
 Are you getting that this is a big deal??
 Some meaty, some fatty, some pretty clean, some with marrow.
-There’s even some cut up sirloin steak (the scraps of meat, fat, with a little bone) on here.
+I’ve even included some cut up sirloin steak (the scraps of meat, fat, with a little bone).

-Dump these bones in a big pot, and add your veggie scraps to it.
-I saved mine in the fridge from the previous week’s meals.
-Fill your pot up with filtered water, at least twice as high as the bones (all the way up is best; you’ll see mine’s not because I ran out of filtered water!
-I added more later):
+3. Dump these bones in a big pot, and add your veggie scraps to it.
+I saved my veggie scraps in the fridge from the previous week’s meals.
+Fill your pot up with filtered water, at least twice as high as the bones, but all the way up is best.

-Now, strain your stock into containers.
+5. After the stock is done cooking, strain it into containers.
 You can put it in the fridge or freezer, depending on how quickly you’ll use it.
-Here’s mine:

-Now it’s ready to use.
-I did actually use some as it was cooking twice to make dinner.
+Now your stock is ready to use.
+I actually used some twice even as it was cooking to make dinner.
 That’s one great thing about having stock bubbling on the stove!